microsoft/winget-cli/doc/specs/#2697 - PowerShell DSC resources.md

 See SID property of UserSettings

 *Sources*
-This is an array of a new PowerShell WinGetSource class.
-It contains the name, type and argument of the source.
-Type is optional as it default as "Microsoft.PreIndexed.Package".
-Think about it as the deserialized form of the result of `winget sources export` without the Identifier and Data properties.
+A list of Hashtables that contains the name, type and argument of the source, but also other things as identifier and data.
+If a type key is not set the default is "Microsoft.PreIndexed.Package".
+Think about it as the deserialized form of the result of `winget sources export`.
+Another option is to be only a Hashtable and use the name as the key.

 It might seem natural to use the type "Microsoft.Management.Deployment.PackageCatalogReference" returned by Get-WinGetSource, but PackageCatalogReference is not what we really want.